-On October 27, 2023, our Board, including all of the independent directors, unanimously approved the NAM Sub-Advisory Agreement and our shareholders approved the NAM Sub-Advisory Agreement on December 15, 2023.
-The NAM Sub-Advisory Agreement will become effective as of the date on which this offering is consummated.
-Pursuant to the NAM Sub-Advisory Agreement, Nuveen Asset Management may manage certain of our liquid investments.
+On October 27, 2023, our Board, including all of the independent directors, unanimously approved the NAM Sub-Advisory Agreement and recommended that our shareholders approve the NAM Sub-Advisory Agreement at a special meeting of our shareholders scheduled to be held on December 14, 2023.
+Pursuant to the NAM Sub-Advisory Agreement, if approved by our shareholders, Nuveen Asset Management may manage certain of our liquid investments.
 Subject to the pace and amount of investment activity in our middle market investment program, a portion of our portfolio may be comprised of cash and cash equivalents, liquid fixed-income securities (including broadly syndicated loans) and other liquid credit instruments.
 The percentage of our portfolio allocated to the liquid investment strategy managed by Nuveen Asset Management will be at the discretion of Churchill.